1. Can I get a divorce?

 8. How much will it cost?

-We charge a fixed fee for uncontested divorces of £750 plus VAT plus the court fee of £550.
-Financial settlements are charged on a time basis.
+Financial Settlements are charged on a time basis.
 We provide you with costs estimates each month to make sure you have a clear picture of your previous and future costs and can budget accordingly.

 9. Can I claim any of the cost back?

-If you are divorcing your partner you can sometimes seek a contribution to your costs of the divorce.
 The circumstances where you can claim the costs of the financial settlement back are more limited.
 We can advise you on the various options which are relevant to you.

 10. What happens to the pensions if we divorce?